astei/astei/README.md

 My name is Andrew Steinborn (I use he/him pronouns).
 I'm a software engineer and ☕ enthusiast.

-✍️ As of October 2021, I am currently looking for a job.
+✍️ As of November 2021, I anticipate starting work at [Ramp](https://ramp.com) starting November 22nd.

 🔭 Some of the projects I work on on the side include [Velocity](https://velocitypowered.com) and [Crafthead](https://crafthead.net).